 Annual Revenue

-Insurers use your annual turnover as a key pricing factor.
-Higher revenue means more moves, more customer goods in your care, and greater exposure.
-A business turning over $500,000 will pay more than a sole operator at $100,000.
+Turnover is a core rating factor.
+Higher revenue means more moves, more customer goods in your care and greater exposure.
+A company turning over $600,000 will pay more than a sole operator at $110,000.

 👷